Immigration News Roundup: What’s Happening Now?

 U.S. Immigration News Updates Today January 7, 2025

-Stay Updated on Immigration News – Book a Free Consultation!
+Stay Updated on Immigration News – Book a Consultation!

-The recent changes to immigration procedures, including the removal of the CBP One app, are leaving many families uncertain about their futures.
+Recent changes to immigration procedures are causing uncertainty for many families.
+One significant change is the removal of the CBP One app.
+This has left families worried about their futures.
 Navigating these shifts can be overwhelming, but you don’t have to do it alone.

 Sign Up for Our Immigration Newsletter and Bookmark This Page!